 The FCC regulations governing EMI from computing devices were phased in between 1980 and 1982.
 They required all electronic devices operating at frequencies of 9 kHz or greater and employing "digital techniques" to meet stringent limits regulating the electromagnetic emissions radiated by the device or coupled to the power lines.
 Virtually all computers and computer peripherals sold or advertised for sale in the U.S. must meet these requirements.
 Many other countries established similar requirements.

 In the 1990's, the European Union adopted EMC regulations that went well beyond the FCC requirements.
 The European regulations limited unintentional emissions from appliances, medical equipment and a wide variety of electronic devices that were exempt from the FCC requirements.
 In addition, the European Union established requirements for the electromagnetic immunity of these devices and defined procedures for testing the susceptibility of electronic systems to radiated electromagnetic fields, conducted power and signal line noise, and electrostatic discharge.

-The impact of these regulations was overwhelming because for the first time engineers, managers, and corporate presidents were made painfully aware of what it means to have an EMC problem.
-At a time when the market for computers was mushrooming, many of the latest, most advanced designs were being held back because they were unable to meet government EMI requirements.
+The impact of these regulations was overwhelming.
+At a time when the market for computers was growing exponentially, many of the latest, most advanced designs were being held back because they were unable to meet government EMC requirements.
 Companies formed EMC departments and advertised for EMC engineers.
 An entire industry emerged to supply shielding materials, ferrites, and filters to computer companies.
 EMC short courses, test labs, magazines, and consultants began appearing throughout the world.
-The international attention focused on EMC encouraged additional research.
-Significant progress was made toward the development of more comprehensive test procedures and meaningful standards.
+The international attention focused on EMC encouraged additional research, and significant progress was made toward the development of more comprehensive test procedures and meaningful standards.